 For therapeutic products that use current effect to act on the human body, the special safety shall meet the requirements of the GB 9706.202 (GB 9706.4) standard.
 The treatment equipment that uses the electric field effect to act on the human body should consider the corresponding special safety requirements according to its design characteristics.
 For example, the frequency of 40.68MHz belongs to the ultra-short wave frequency range and should meet the requirements of the GB 9706.203 standard.

-RF beauty equipment software is usually embodied as software components, and relevant software research reports should be provided in accordance with the relevant requirements for software components in the Guidelines for Registration and Review of Medical Device Software (Revised in 2022).
+RF aesthetic equipment software is usually embodied as software components, and relevant software research reports should be provided in accordance with the relevant requirements for software components in the Guidelines for Registration and Review of Medical Device Software (Revised in 2022).

 If the export of device data and treatment parameters is involved, cybersecurity-related research materials should be provided in accordance with the requirements of the Guidelines for the Review of Medical Device Cybersecurity Registration (Revised in 2022).